isomerpages/moe-chijstc/_theresian-education/Sexuality Education.md

 <br>Lesson 2A (60 mins)</p>
 </td>
 <td rowspan="1" colspan="1">
-<p>Focuses on online grooming and cyber-flashing.
-Emphasises help-seeking,
+<p>This lesson focuses on the issue of online grooming and cyber-flashing.
-peer support, and safe social media use.
+It emphasises the need for help-seeking, peer support and positive peer influence.
+The lesson encourages the safe and responsible use of social media, and aims to deepen students’ conviction, and extend a call to action to students to taking appropriate decisions to safeguard their well-being and safety.</p>
+<p>&nbsp;</p>
-<br><em>Lesson conducted separately for boys and girls</em>
+<p><em>This lesson is conducted separately for boys and girls in different classrooms, so that the students will feel more comfortable during the discussions.</em>
 </p>
 </td>
 <td rowspan="1" colspan="1">
+<p>recognise one’s vulnerability to risky situations and the importance of
-<p>Recognise vulnerability and exercise discretion to reduce risks online/offline</p>
+exercising discretion to reduce risks and avoid negative consequences, both online and offline</p>
 </td>
 <td rowspan="1" colspan="1">
 <p>Term 3 Week 9</p>